OrchardCMS/OrchardCore/src/docs/reference/modules/Migrations/README.md

 Initial migration method should be named `public int Create` or `public Task<int> CreateAsync` and it should return a number (like  `return 1`).
 Any subsequent migration should follow the convention `public int UpdateFromX` or `public Task<int> UpdateFromXAsync`, where __X__ is the number returned from the last migration method.
-Migrations are strictly chained: eg. UpdateFrom4 will only be executed if the last executed migration returned that number 4.
+Migrations are strictly chained: eg. UpdateFrom4 will only be executed if the last executed migration returned the number 4.
 You should not revise these numbers after the fact because it could break migrations for other people.

 Migrations are executed automatically on application start.

-The following example showcases three different data migrations (recipe migration, creating  map index, creating content type and updating content type).
+The following example showcases three different data migrations (recipe migration, creating a map index, creating content type and updating content type).

 ```csharp
 using System.Threading.Tasks;